-Section 7.16.
+Section 7.1416.
 Borrowing.

 The City shall have the power to issue bonds and notes in accordance with the laws of the State for any proper purpose.
-The Board of Aldermen shall authorize the issuance of such bonds and notes, provided that when any particular issue of bonds or notes exceeds an amount (which amount shall include a reasonable estimate of interest and other charges associated with such issue) equal to two percent (2%) of the authorized municipal budget for fiscal year, in which the authorization is made, the electors of the City shall approve such bond issue.
+The Board of Aldermen shall authorize the issuance of such bonds and notes, provided that when any particular issue of bonds or notes exceeds an amount (which amount shall include a reasonable estimate of interest and other charges associated with such issue) equal to threewo percent (32%) of the authorized municipal budget for fiscal year, in which the authorization is made, the electors of the City shall approve such bond issue.
+The Board of Aldermen may issue bonds or notes of an additional one percent (1%) of the authorized municipal budget by three-fourths vote.